 Results of the Exam

-Immediately following the exam, the Committee will discuss the results.
+Immediately following the exam and after the student has left the room, the Committee will discuss the results.
 As required by the Graduate School, each Committee member must vote to Pass or Fail the student on the Prelim-Exam.
-Passing the exam requires no more than one negative vote, which must not be that of the Advisor (see the Graduate School regulations).
+Passing the exam requires no more than one negative vote, which must not be that of the Advisor.

 In case of failure, the Committee can grant the student a second chance at taking the exam, but no sooner than 3 months after the first exam date.
-When the exam is taken for the second time, passing requires an affirmative vote by each member of the Committee.
+When the exam is taken for the second time, passing requires an affirmative vote by all members of the Committee.
 Failure on the second examination will render a student ineligible to continue in the Ph.D. program.

-For internal departmental purposes, the pass vote must be further categorized as either Pass or Conditional Pass.
+For internal departmental purposes, the pass vote may be further categorized as either Pass or Conditional Pass.
 Both count as Pass insofar as the Graduate School is concerned.
-In the case of a Conditional Pass, the Committee will assign additional work and/or study considered to be in the best interest of the student.
-In granting a Conditional Pass, the Committee is stating that the student does appear to be capable of pursuing the PhD degree, but that some minor weaknesses evident in this exam should be corrected.
+In the case of a Conditional Pass, the Committee typically assigns remedial work and/or study considered to be in the best interest of the student.
+In granting a Conditional Pass, the Committee is stating that the student does appear to be capable of pursuing the PhD degree, but that some weaknesses evident in this exam should be corrected.

-Within one week of the exam, the Advisor must write a brief summary of the exam and the result.
-The summary must be distributed to the Advisory Committee for review.
-After appropriate revisions are completed, the summary must be sent to the student, the Committee and the DGS.
-In cases where the student received a Conditional Pass, the summary must include a description of the remedial work that the student is required to complete, and a timeline for its completion.
+Within one week of the exam, the Advisor writes a brief summary of the exam performances and any recommendations for the student.
+The summary is distributed to the Advisory Committee for review.
+After appropriate revisions are completed, the final verion of the summary is then sent to the student, the Committee and the DGS.
+In cases where the student received a Conditional Pass, the summary should include a description of the remedial work that the student is required to complete, and a timeline for its completion.

 Additional Meetings with the Committee